South Ireland: Waterford to the Ring of Kerry

-The Wicklow Mountains, while only 10 miles south of Dublin, feel remote — remote enough to have been a handy refuge for the Irish who opposed English rule 200 years ago.
-When the frustrated British built this military road to flush out those rebels, the area became more accessible.
+The Wicklow Mountains, while only 10 miles south of Dublin, feel remote — remote enough to have been a handy refuge for the Irish who opposed English rule.
+Two hundred years ago, when the frustrated British built this military road to flush out those rebels, the area became more accessible.
 Now this same road takes nature lovers through some of Ireland's richest scenery.

 My friend and local guide Dennis O'Reilly, who leads tours through this area, is joining us as we explore the Wicklow Mountains.

 Glendalough, which means "valley of the two lakes," hides Ireland's most impressive monastic settlement.

 Dennis: This is St. Kevin's Church, a beautiful structure.
 St. Kevin came here in the sixth century and he lived by the upper lake in a cave.

 And the monastery St. Kevin founded flourished despite repeated Viking raids throughout medieval times.

 A thousand years ago, in an Ireland without cities, these monastic communities like Glendalough were mainstays of civilization.
 They kept literate life alive and provided a structure for rural Irish society.
 Today Ireland is dotted with the evocative reminders from this age of saints and scholars.

 Dennis: The age of saints and scholars was when the rest of Europe was in the Dark Ages, but we in Ireland had all the scholars…